SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 ### Planning

-A key difference to the way most prompting works, especially if you use AI on your mobile devices or via chats on the web, is using the AI to "Plan" ahead before it even touches code.  this will guide it to define a set of tasks and a breakdown of what it is actually going to to.
+A key difference to the way most prompting works, especially if you use AI on your mobile devices or via chats on the web, is using the AI to "Plan" ahead before it even touches code.
+This will guide it to define a set of tasks and a breakdown of what it is actually going to do.
 This can take many forms, but as a starter, here is one of my most common patterns:

 > #### Planning Approach
 >